 The judge in some states will direct the jury to make a separate award of damages for each person seeking compensation.
 In some states, the jury will also make a separate determination of economic and noneconomic damages.

-As a general rule in California, the jury will make an undivided lump sum award of damages regardless of the number of persons who are making a claim for compensation.
+As a general rule in California, the jury will make an undivided lump sum award of damages based upon standard compensation calculations regardless of the number of persons who are making a claim for compensation.
 If the family members cannot agree upon how that award should be divided, the court will divide the damages in whatever way it deems most fair.

 With the agreement of all persons seeking compensation and the consent of the judge, however, a California jury can be asked to make individual awards to each person seeking compensation.